-- 1.1 The Board adopted the following Code of Conduct (Code) which is intended to focus on areas that provide guidance to the Board and Applicable Persons to assist them to recognise and deal with ethical issues and to foster a culture of honesty, integrity and sustainability. - 1.2 ARM is committed to a culture of ethical behaviour and integrity and should lead both ethically and effectively in the conduct of its business [King IV, principle 1].
-It is also a) the Company itself;
+1.1 The Board adopted the following Code of Conduct (Code) which is intended to focus on areas that provide guidance to the Board and Applicable Persons to assist them to recognise and deal with ethical issues and to foster a culture of honesty, integrity and sustainability.

+1.2 ARM1 is committed to a culture of ethical behaviour and integrity and should lead both ethically and effectively in the conduct of its business [King IV, principle 1].
+It is also considered critical to ARM and the sustainability of its business to embrace and embody the foundation stones of King IV, being ethical leadership, organisation in society, incorporated and unincorporated joint ventures with third parties in terms of which the Company has direct or indirect control or joint control over the financial and operational decisions in respect of the business of the particular joint venture;

-&lt;sup>1 In this Code, the term "ARM" means the group as accounted for in the Company's annual financial statements which, in terms of the accounting policies according to which those annual financial statements were prepared, includes:
+1 In this Code, the term "ARM" means the group as accounted for in the Company's annual financial statements which, in terms of the accounting policies according to which those annual financial statements were prepared, includes: